FY 2024 Geographic Reclassification Deadlines

 Deadline to withdraw an application or terminate an approved 3-year MGCRB reclassification (must be received by the MGCRB with a copy to CMS at email@example.com within 45 days from the date NPRM is issued): TBD

-Deadline for hospital to be treated as rural in the FY 2021 wage index and budget neutrality calculations (412.103 lock in): TBD
+Deadline for hospital to be treated as rural in the FY 2024 wage index and budget neutrality calculations (412.103 lock in, 60 days after NPRM is displayed): TBD

 For complete details on MGCRB reclassification, please click on the link to the MGCRB web page in the Related Links section below.